KnowEnG/Samples_Clustering_Pipeline/README.md

 # Samples Clustering Pipeline

-This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, samples clustering pipeline.
+This is one of the KnowEnG's pipelines (KnowEnG stands for Knowledge Engine for Genomics and isne of the NIH Big Data to Knowledge Center of Excellence)

-This pipeline clusters samples, that are provided in a given spreadsheet where rows correspond to a gene-label and columns correspong to sample-labels.
+This pipeline applies a network based clustering on the columns of a given spreadsheet.
+The spreadsheet's columns correspond to sample-labels and its rows correspond to a gene-labels.

 One can select one of four clustering options that are based on non-negative matrix factorization (nmf):